 cd whisper_streaming

-- Make sure that the image in the docker-compose.yaml file is set to wowza/whisper_streaming:latest.
+- Ensure that the image for the whisper_server service in the local docker-compose.yaml file is set to wowza/whisper_streaming:latest:

 - From your local whisper_streaming repo, run: